 This can be done after the bulk of the monarch migration passes through or during a time of decreased monarch activity in your garden.
-If you want emergency milkweed availability, you can always leave a few plants to cut back later…
+If you want emergency milkweed availability, you can always stagger your cuttings and leave a few plants to cut back later…

 Save for Spring?